wuqixiaobai/wpsso-plm/readme.txt

 **Let Pinterest, Facebook and Google know about your locations:**

-WPSSO PLM includes Pinterest Rich Pin / Schema Place, Facebook / Open Graph Location, and Google / Schema Local Business meta tags in your webpages.
+Include Pinterest Rich Pin - Schema Place, Facebook - Open Graph Location, and Google - Schema Local Business meta tags in your webpages.

+Select a Job Location for the Schema Job Posting markup (WPSSO JSON Pro extension required).

 **WPSSO PLM can be used in two different ways:**